zxlml/zxlml.github.io/_pages/about.md

 - Applications on hardware Trojan detection (e.g., FPGA/Gate/LUT synthetic levels)

+If you are interested or have any question on my works, please feel free to contact me: zhangxuelin@webmail.hzau.edu.cn

 # 🔥 News
 - *2024.04*: &nbsp;🎉🎉 **Xuelin Zhang**, Hong Chen*, Bin Gu, Tieliang Gong, Feng Zheng.
 Fine-grained Analysis of Stability and Generalization for Stochastic Bilevel Optimization.
 IJCAI 2024, just accepted.